ytf-philp/Self-powered-LSM/readme.md

 ## Speech Instructional Dataset

 We use Vicuna as the backbone LLM to generate our dataset.
-To utilize this dataset, download Librispeech-960, Common Voice 4.0, and Gigaspeech-l, and place them in `/data`.
+To utilize this dataset, download Librispeech-960, Common Voice 4.0, and Gigaspeech-L, and place them in `/data`.

- You can find the JSONL file at  [Here](https://drive.google.com/file/d/1vrq9hA5dSLEv-_6Qm9kzHdbrxGjIXlng/view)
+Then use the speech instructional dataset to train the model.
+You can find the JSONL file [here](https://drive.google.com/file/d/1vrq9hA5dSLEv-_6Qm9kzHdbrxGjIXlng/view)

 Additionally, you can generate your own self-powered data by running: